Grafixoft/powertree-doc/docs/sdk/workflow-runtime.md

 title: Workflow Runtime
 ---

-The `WorkflowRuntime` parameter of the `DoWork` method is responsible for providing essential runtime services to the workflow.
+The `WorkflowRuntime` parameter of the `DoWork` method is responsible for providing essential runtime services to the currently executing workflow.

 ### Subworkflow Service

-SubworkflowService class manages subworkflows for the current workflow
+The SubworkflowService class manages subworkflows for the workflow and defines the following methods

 ```csharp
 public abstract void Cancel(WorkflowId id);